ymcmatt/Spider-Animation/README.md

 # Spider-Animation

-School Project using OpenGL to create a 6-leg spider animation with natural movement.
+School Project using OpenGL to design a 6-leg spider model with natural joint control.

 User interface for the example program is provided through mouse buttons and keyboard: